hpn777/node-orm3/Readme.md

 ## Promise support

-ORM supports Promises via [bluebird](http://bluebirdjs.com/docs/api-reference.html).
+ORM supports native Promises (built into Node.js).
-Most methods which accept a callback have a Promise version whith a `Async` postfix.
+Most methods which accept a callback have a Promise version with an `Async` postfix.
 Eg:
 ```js
 orm.connectAsync().then().catch();